How does Binghamton University assess the risk of an education abroad program location?

 If I applied for a Binghamton University program for a previous semester, can I transfer

-We are currently assessing what application pieces will be able to transfer, as this is considered on a program-by-program basis.
+We assess which prior application pieces can transfer to future applications on a program-by-program basis.
 Our goal is to make any deferment as smooth as possible.
 You will likely be required to resubmit your transcript, judicial review, and signature documents.
 Your program advisor can confirm if your letters of recommendation can also be utilized for a different semester’s application, as this varies by program.
-Please note that summer, fall, and academic year applications typically open by December and have a deadline of March 1 or sooner.
-Check your program’s webpage for additional details (in the Schedule tab) related to timing.

 What do I need to consider when it is time to purchase airfare?